Nonlinear Network Autoregression: Quasi maximum likelihood inference

-Assumption \ref{Ass alpha mixing} is a crucial condition for processes with dependent errors \citep{douk1994}; the $\alpha$-mixing condition is a measure of \emph{asymptotic independence} of the process and it is weaker than the $IID$ assumption usually imposed on the error process \citep{zhu2017, zhu2019}.
-Condition \ref{Ass alpha mixing} implies that the errors $\xi_t=Y_t-\lambda_t$ are also $\alpha$-mixing.
-When $N$ is fixed, a combination of Theorem~1-2 in \cite{doukhan_2012} and Remark~2.1 in \cite{Doukhanetal(2012)} shows that the process $\left\lbrace Y_t: t \in \mathbb{Z}\right\rbrace$, is $\alpha$-mixing, with exponentially decaying coefficients, provided that $\vertiii{G}_1<1$.
-A similar conclusion is shown to be true by \citet[Prop.~3.1-3.4]{fok2020}.
+Assumption \ref{Ass alpha mixing} is useful for studying processes with dependent errors \cite{douk1994}.
+When $N$ is fixed, a combination of Theorem~1-2 in \cite{doukhan_2012} and Remark~2.1 in \cite{Doukhanetal(2012)} shows that the process $\left\lbrace \xi_t: t \in \mathbb{Z}\right\rbrace$, is $\alpha$-mixing, with exponentially decaying coefficients, provided that $\vertiii{G}_1<1$.
+Analogous conclusion follow by \cite[Prop.~3.1-3.4]{fok2020}.
 Condition \ref{Ass weak dependence} represents a contemporaneous weak dependence assumption.
-Indeed, without any further constraints, $N^{-1}B_N=\mathcal{O}(N)$, so the limiting variance of the estimator will eventually diverge, because it depends on the limit of the conditional information matrix (see Theorem~\ref{Thm.
-Consistency and Asymptotic Normality nonlinaer PNAR} below).

-Despite the weak dependence condition \ref{Ass weak dependence}, finiteness of the Hessian and information matrices, as $N\to\infty$, is not guaranteed.
-Therefore, such requirement is specifically stated in Assumption \ref{Ass limits existence} and ultimately depends on the structure of the network $W$ and on the functional form of the model $f(\cdot)$ in \eqref{nonlinear_pnar}; without the knowledge of these components it cannot be simplified any further.
-In order to give an insight of the impact concerning the network structure and the model specification on the existence of limiting matrices in Assumption~\ref{Ass limits existence} we present a detailed example involving the nonlinear PNAR model \eqref{nonlinear} in Section~\ref{SEC: detailed example}.
-The interested reader is referred to Proposition~\ref{Prop condition limits nonlinear pnar} below for a set of direct conditions satisfying \ref{Ass limits existence}.
+Indeed, even in the simple case of the independence model, i.e. $\lambda_{i,t}=\beta_0$, for all $i=1,\dots,N$, the reader can easily verify that, without any further constraints, $N^{-1}B_N=\mathcal{O}(N)$, so the limiting variance of the QMLE diverges.
+Note that \ref{Ass weak dependence} does not guarantee finiteness of the Hessian and information matrices, as $N\to\infty$.
+Such requirement is imposed by Assumption \ref{Ass limits existence}.
+Obviously, such properties depend on the structure of $W$ and on the functional form of $f(\cdot)$ in \eqref{nonlinear_pnar}; without the knowledge of these components it cannot be simplified any further.
+We present a detailed example involving the nonlinear PNAR model \eqref{nonlinear} in Section~\ref{SEC: detailed example} to offer further insight about \ref{Ass limits existence}.
+Proofs for all the following results are given in Supp.
+Mat. \ref{Supp:Sec:Proofs for Section 3}.